 - The need to stop the vicious cycle of drug users turning to crime, being incarcerated, and re-offending.

 The first and second aims are important for providing adequate drug addiction programs that see people as patients rather than offenders.
 There was a clear goal to tackle the issue through healthcare, youth outreach programs, and other community-level systems.

-The plan built upon previous laws, such as the Secure and Responsible Drug Disposal Act of 2010.
-This worked to ensure safe disposal of used needles and unused drugs.
+The plan was built upon previous laws, such as the Secure and Responsible Drug Disposal Act of 2010.
+This worked to ensure the safe disposal of used needles and unused drugs.

 As for the approach to offenders, it was too easy to choose incarceration for those that committed low-level offenses.
-Addicts were treated as the criminal, not as ill.
-This new drug policy meant a plan to send offenders into treatment options rather than the easy option of jail.
+Addicts were treated as criminals, not as ill.
+This new drug policy meant a plan to send offenders to treatment options rather than the easy option of jail.
 There was also a plan to combat trafficking on the Southwest border.
 This not only focused on decreasing availability, but it also focused on the criminal actions of the supplier, not the addict.

-At the time, the policy was welcomed by the American Society of Addiction Medicine who said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
+At the time, the policy was welcomed by the American Society of Addiction Medicine, which said, “we support their efforts to put in place evidence-based public health answers that will improve bring those suffering.”
 There were hopes that this was a significant turnaround in the viewpoint on drug addiction.

-Two years later, the Obama Administration updated their drug policy.
+Two years later, the Obama Administration updated its drug policy.
 This allowed them to highlight their ongoing goals for drug welfare and healthcare in the US.

-These were positive steps on each of the three areas of interest:
+These were positive steps in each of the three areas of interest: